yashr775/AdminDashboard/README.md

 Admit dashboard for admin to observe application activity.
+This project has been created using react and typescript react-chartjs has been used to create chart and react table to create table , scss has been used as css library.